 Since our inception in 1992, we have devoted substantially all of our resources to our development efforts relating to our product candidates, including activities to manufacture product in compliance with good manufacturing practices, or GMP, to conduct clinical studies of our product candidates, to provide general and administrative support for these operations and to protect our intellectual property.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily through the sale of common stock in our initial public offering, or IPO, private placements of preferred stock and warrants and through collaborations.
+We have funded our operations primarily through the sale of common stock in our public offerings, private placements of preferred stock and warrants and through collaborations.

-In March 2013, we entered into a strategic collaboration with Celgene Corporation, or Celgene, to discover, develop and commercialize CAR-T cells as potentially disease-altering gene therapies in oncology.
+In March 2013, we entered into a strategic collaboration with Celgene Corporation, or Celgene, to discover, develop and commercialize CAR T cells as potentially disease-altering gene therapies in oncology.
 This collaboration has an initial term of three years, and Celgene has made a \$75.0 million up-front, non-refundable cash payment to us as consideration for entering into the collaboration.
-During the three months ended March 31, 2014, we recognized \$6.3 million of revenue associated with our collaboration with Celgene related to the research and development services performed.
-As of March 31, 2014, there is \$49.0 million of deferred revenue related to our collaboration with Celgene that is classified as current or long-term in the accompanying balance sheets based on the contractual term of the arrangement.
+During the three and six months ended June 30, 2014, we recognized \$6.3 million and \$12.5 million, respectively, of revenue associated with our collaboration with Celgene related to the research and development services performed.
+As of June 30, 2014, there is \$42.7 million of deferred revenue related to our collaboration with Celgene that is classified as current or long-term in the accompanying balance sheets based on the contractual term of the arrangement.

 We have never been profitable and have incurred net losses in each year since inception.
-Our net losses were \$10.6 million for the three months ended March 31, 2014, and our accumulated deficit was \$109.3 million as of March 31, 2014.
+Our net losses were \$12.1 million for the six months ended June 30, 2014 and our accumulated deficit was \$110.8 million as of June 30, 2014.
 Substantially all our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect our expenses will increase substantially in connection with our ongoing and planned activities, as we:

-- conduct clinical studies for our Lenti-D and LentiGlobin product candidates; - · continue our research and development efforts; - increase research and development related activities for the discovery and development of oncology product candidates in connection with our strategic collaboration with Celgene; - manufacture clinical study materials and develop large-scale manufacturing capabilities; - seek regulatory approval for our product candidates; - · add personnel to support our product development and commercialization efforts; and - · operate as a public company.
+- conduct clinical studies for our Lenti-D and LentiGlobin product candidates; - continue our research and development efforts; - increase research and development related activities for the discovery and development of oncology product candidates in connection with our strategic collaboration with Celgene; - manufacture clinical study materials and develop large-scale manufacturing capabilities; - seek regulatory approval for our product candidates; - · add personnel to support our product development and commercialization efforts; and - operate as a public company.